HotMaps/load_profile_cm/README.md

   - **yLabel:** define the text displayed on y-axis (ex:Heat power(MW)),
   - **data:** contains label and datasets
-      - **labels (string[]) :** x axis labels
+      - **labels (string[]) :** x axis labels **To-Do:** why only x axis. is this correct?

       - **datasets (array):** set of data with its configuration
           -  **label (string) :** serie's label
           -  **backgroundColor (string[]) :** background color of each value to display
           -  **data (number[]) :** values of the serie

+**To-Do:** I suggest to provide a complete example for better understanding of creating a chart.

 <code><ins>**[To Top](#table-of-contents)**</ins></code>